openPMD/openPMD-standard/STANDARD.md

   - `gridUnitSI`
     - type: 1-dimensional array containing N *(float64 / REAL8)*
             elements, where N is the number of dimensions in the simulation.
-Dimensions shall be ordered from slowest to fastest varying index of the described mesh.
+            The order of the N values must be identical to the axes in `axisLabels`.
     - description: unit-conversion factor to multiply each value in `gridSpacing` and `gridGlobalOffset`, in order to convert from simulation units to SI units
     - example: `(1.0e-9, 1.0e-9, 1.0e-6)`

   - `gridUnitDimension`
-    - type: array of 7 N *(float64 / REAL8)*
+    - type: 1-dimensional array of 7 N *(float64 / REAL8)*
             elements, where N is the number of dimensions in the simulation.
-Dimensions shall be ordered from slowest to fastest varying index of the described mesh.
+            The order of the N 7-value arrays must be identical to the axes in `axisLabels`.
     - description: powers of the 7 base measures characterizing the grid axes's dimensions (length L, mass M, time T, electric current I, thermodynamic temperature theta,